-17.5 Derivative Instrument- Initial recognition/subsequent measurement

-The Group uses derivative financial instruments, such as forward currency contracts, interest rate swaps and forward commodity contracts, to hedge its foreign currency risks, interest rate risks and commodity price risks, respectively.
-Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value.
-The accounting for subsequent changes in fair value of derivatives depends on the designation or nondesignation of derivative as hedging instruments.
+17.5 Derivative Instrument- Initial recognition/subsequent measurement instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently re-measured at fair value.
+The accounting for subsequent changes in fair value of derivatives depends on the designation or non-designation of derivative as hedging instruments.
 Derivatives are carried as Financial Assets when the fair value is positive and as financial liabilities when the fair value is negative.